oneblockmore/docs-1/README.md

 ### Enhancements to the Local Developer Toolchain

 The local chain enables testing of services with state.
-We have a number of additions planned for the future including,
+We have a number of additions planned for the future including:

 * more precise cost profiling of services
 * enhancements to measure additional cost for confidential services